25 days Hong Kong Loop

 Explore the tropical south, rural west, historic north and the flourishing east, in one of the biggest, most comprehensive, best-value backpacking China tours on the market!

-Our best selling 25-day China adventure tour goes through the major regions, top destinations, famous sites and countless hidden gems in off-the-beaten-track locations.
+Our best selling 25-day China tour goes through the major regions, top destinations, famous sites and countless hidden gems in off-the-beaten-track locations.
 It’s probably the quickest, most cost-effective, budget friendly and enjoyable way of seeing so much that this eye-opening country has to offer.

 Including hostels, guesthouses & 1 night camping

 China Tour- Day 1 – Hong Kong & Yangshuo: